ltroper/distributed-k8s/README.md

-# Deploying a Distributed Kubernetes Cluster on Linode with Terraform
+# Deploy a Distributed Kubernetes Cluster on Linode with Terraform

 This guide will walk you through the process of deploying a distributed Kubernetes (K8s) cluster on Linode using Terraform.
 The cluster will consist of a control plane node and multiple worker nodes.